How Long Does it Take for Carpet to Dry after a Professional Cleaning?

 - Turn on your ceiling fans.
 Keep air circulating over your carpet will make it drier, quicker.

 - Turn on your air-conditioning.
-This tactic works best on colder days, when opening windows is not a good option.
+This tactic works best on hotter days, when opening windows is not a good option.

 One additional thing you should ask your professional for is a pair of protective shoe covers for you to wear while the carpet is drying.
 Most quality, professional cleaning companies carry a supply to give to their clients for exactly this reason.